cconejob/ft2bt_converter/README.md

 4. **Save the XML File in the `/fault_trees` Folder**:
     * After exporting your diagram as an XML file, save it in the `/fault_trees` folder within the project directory.

+**Warning!**: All the fault tree elements need to be connected by directional arrows.
+Ensure that all of them are physically attached to their related elements.

 ### Input Example: Fault Tree Diagram

 Below is an example of two fault tree diagrams generated in the same Draw.io file: